 - And Others

-Thanks to the generosity of Foundation friends like Helen Rakowski Bole, Bonnie Orkow, Robert & Jean Walsh, Adolph Rzotkewicz, The Czekalski Family, the John Bologna family, and others, the Foundation has provided more than $500,000 in college scholarships to local students.
-Each year, approximately $25,000 is awarded to students majoring in nursing, English, math & sciences, humanities, business and other courses of study.
+Thanks to the generosity of Foundation friends like Helen Rakowski Bole, Bonnie Orkow, Robert & Jean Walsh, Adolph Rzotkewicz, The Czekalski Family, the John Bologna family, and others, the Foundation has provided more than $600,000 in college scholarships to local students.
+Each year, approximately $25,000 is awarded to students majoring in nursing, English, math & sciences, humanities, business, vocational technology and other courses of study.
 Over the years, students have come from every high school in the Alle-Kiski Valley.
 View our available Scholarships.

 AEDs (Automatic External Defibrillators)

 Among the first to provide police vehicles with AEDs (Automatic External Defibrillators), the Foundation has expanded the program to include ambulances, fire trucks, rescue vehicles and other first responders.
-Over the years, AEDs valued at more than $125,000 have been provided to Alle-Kiski Valley first responder organizations.
+Over the years, AEDs valued at nearly $200,000 have been provided to Alle-Kiski Valley first responder organizations.

 One of the more recent Foundation programs, the Hunger-in-the-Valley Initiative, is designed to address issues relating to food challenged families in the Alle-Kiski Valley, as well as to educate the community in ways to nourish themselves with healthier diets, regardless of their food budgets.
 Since the COVID-19 pandemic, the Foundation has ramped up its food support efforts to include quarterly ham & potato giveaways, improved access to food distribution, grants to local food banks and other efforts, etc.

 Each year, the Foundation provides thousands of dollars of grant money to local entities through its Community Support program.
 Such grants are made to help other organizations who also help improve the lives of Alle-Kiski Valley residents.
-Recent grants have been made to the Alle-Kiski Hope Center, Allegheny Township Volunteer Fire Department, the Allegheny Valley Association of Churches, Animal Protectors of Allegheny Valley, HAVIN, the HOPE Center, Lost Dreams Awakening, Natrona Builds, Sheldon Park Resident’s Council and many other worthwhile missions.
+Recent grants have been made to the Allegheny Valley Association of Churches, Animal Protectors of Allegheny Valley, Building Block of Natrona, Feeding Freeport, Lost Dreams Awakening, Neighborhood Resilience Project, Sheldon Park Resident’s Council and many other worthwhile missions.

 Community Nurse Program